wbbradley/pickls/README.md

 - Integrate command-line linting and formatting tools with your IDE.
 - Configure multiple linters and formatters for any language.
 - Ideal for projects with toolchains lacking native LSP integration.
-- Leverages [ctags](https://ctags.io/) on demand to provide workspace symbol information.
+- Supports usage of [ctags](https://ctags.io/) on demand to provide workspace symbol information.
+  (See configuration notes below.)

 #### Language Server Protocol - Server Capabilities